 What should I do if I think my landlord is violating the moratorium?

-If a landlord threatens to evict tenants, applies late fees, requires agreement to a payment plan, or violates the eviction moratorium in any way, tenants should contact an attorney or community advocate like the Community Alliance of Tenants or Legal Aid Services of Oregon for help.
+Landlords who violate any part of the eviction moratorium law can be sued by the tenant for an amount up to three times the monthly rent.
+If a landlord threatens to evict tenants without cause or for nonpayment of rent, applies late fees, requires agreement to a payment plan, or violates the eviction moratorium in any way, tenants should contact an attorney or community advocate like the Community Alliance of Tenants or Legal Aid Services of Oregon for help.

 When will the eviction moratorium end?

-The statewide moratorium ends on September 30, 2020, and tenants may face eviction for failure to pay rent beginning on October 1, 2020.
-However, there will also be a six-month repayment grace period, giving tenants until March 31, 2021 to pay their outstanding back rent from the moratorium period.
+On September 24, 2020, the Board of County Commissioners adopted Ordinance No. 1287 to preserve the protections of the statewide eviction moratorium for Multnomah County renters through at least January 8, 2021.
+Tenants may face eviction for failure to pay rent beginning the day after the moratorium is lifted.
+However, there will also be a six-month repayment grace period, giving tenants a period of six months after the moratorium is lifted to pay their outstanding back rent from the moratorium period.
 If a tenant intends to utilize the repayment grace period, they may be required to notify their landlord.